The 10 Snobbiest Places In Florida For 2026

 Not that there’s anything wrong with that.

-The snobbiest cities in Florida are Pinecrest, Key Biscayne, Palm Beach, Parkland, Longboat Key, Coral Gables, Naples, Sanibel, Miami Shores, and Palmetto Bay.
+The snobbiest cities in Florida are Pinecrest, Key Biscayne, Palm Beach, Parkland, Coral Gables, Longboat Key, Palmetto Bay, Miami Shores, Weston, and Neptune Beach.

 If you’re also curious enough, here are the most laid back places in Florida, according to science: